 It might sound crazy to some, but studying for an MBA during the pandemic has been the best decision of my life so far.
-I wanted to continue thriving in my job while engaging in the MBA programme at the weekend, and HKU MBA had the perfect programme for me to do this.
-It didn’t require a lot of soul searching, mainly because HKU had always been a dream of mine – not only the programme but also the institution.
+I wanted to continue thriving in my job while engaging in the MBA Programme during the weekend, and HKU MBA had the perfect Programme for me to do this.
+It didn’t require a lot of soul searching, mainly because HKU had always been a dream of mine – not only the Programme but also the institution.

 What are your expectations of studying for an MBA?

 This journey is essential for me; it will be much more than gaining management skills.
 For me, it’s about understanding big data to make critical business decisions, picking up skills in finance, consulting, data analytics, business sustainability, and finding my confidence in leading through times of uncertainty and crisis.
 I see very few women of colour in leadership positions at tech firms; I want to change that and pave the path for many other women in tech.
 Nelson Mandela said, “Education is the most powerful weapon which you can use to change the world.”
 I wish to bring in the change that I want to see in the world with my MBA education.